-SNMP agent can be configured to send System Status messaging to multiple SNMP servers for redundancy
+SNMP agent can be configured to send System Status messaging to multiple SNMP servers for redundancy.

-Auto promotion of slave routers
+Auto promotion of slave routers.

-- The new Dante modular I/O card is now supported, providing an interface between Dante and Hydra2 networks - New COM express-based control processors are now supported for Artemis Light systems due to obsolescence - Talkback to Misc Monitors can now be inhibited either fully or in conjunction with Mic Open systems - PFL overpress can now be disabled from the console PC - DPP Live and DPP non-Live settings are now available for loudness meters
+- The new Dante modular I/O card is now supported, providing an interface between Dante and Hydra 2 networks. - New COM express-based control processors are now supported for Artemis Light systems due to obsolescence.

+- Talkback to Misc Monitors can now be inhibited either fully or in conjunction with Mic Open systems. - PFL overpress can now be disabled from the main application. - DPP Live and DPP non-Live settings are now available for loudness meters.